ndwarshuis/org-sql/README.md

 The database connection is controlled by `org-sql-db-config`.
-This is where one would choose the database client (and server connection if applicable) as well as database specific behavior.
+This is where one would choose the database client (and server connection if applicable) as well as database-specific behavior.
 The format for this variable is like `(DB-TYPE [KEY VAL] [[KEY VAL] ...])` where `DB-TYPE` is the type of database to use and the `KEY-VAL` pairs are options for that database.